-The DS1922E requires strict protocols to ensure data integrity.
+The DS1923 requires strict protocols to ensure data integrity.
 The protocol consists of four types of signaling on one line: reset sequence with reset pulse and presence pulse, write-zero, write-one, and read-data.
 Except for the presence pulse, the bus master initiates all these signals.
-The DS1922E can communicate at two different speeds: standard speed and overdrive speed.
-If not explicitly set into the Overdrive Mode, the DS1922E communicates at standard speed.
-While in Overdrive Mode the fast timing applies to all waveforms.
+The DS1923 can communicate at two different speeds: standard speed and overdrive speed.
+If not explicitly set into the overdrive mode, the DS1923 communicates at standard speed.
+While in overdrive mode the fast timing applies to all waveforms.

-To get from idle to active, the voltage on the 1-Wire line needs to fall from Vpup below the threshold VTL.
-To get from active to idle, the voltage needs to rise from VIL-MAX past the threshold VTH.
-The time it takes for the voltage to make this rise is seen in Figure 12 as " $\epsilon$ " and its duration depends on the pullup resistor (Rpup) used and the capacitance of the 1-Wire network attached.
-The voltage VILMAX is relevant for the DS1922E when determining a logical level, not triggering any events.
+To get from idle to active, the voltage on the 1-Wire line needs to fall from VPUP below the threshold VTL.
+To get from active to idle, the voltage needs to rise from VILMAX past the threshold VTH.
+The time it takes for the voltage to make this rise is seen in Figure 12 as " $\epsilon$ " and its duration depends on the pullup resistor (RPUP) used and the capacitance of the 1-Wire network attached.
+The voltage VILMAX is relevant for the DS1923 when determining a logical level, not triggering any events.

-The initialization sequence required to begin any communication with the DS1922E is shown in Figure 12.
-A reset pulse followed by a presence pulse indicates the DS1922E is ready to receive data, given the correct ROM and memory function command.
-If the bus master uses slew-rate control on the falling edge, it must pull down the line for $t{RSTL}$ + $t{F}$ to compensate for the edge.
-A $t{RSTL}$ duration of 690 $\mu$ s or longer exits the Overdrive Mode, returning the device to standard speed.
+The initialization sequence required to begin any communication with the DS1923 is shown in Figure 12.
+A reset pulse followed by a presence pulse indicates the DS1923 is ready to receive data, given the correct ROM and memory function command.
+If the bus master uses slew-rate control on the falling edge, it must pull down the line for tRSTL + tF to compensate for the edge.
+A tRSTL duration of 690μs or longer exits the overdrive mode, returning the device to standard speed.
 If the

-DS1922E is in Overdrive Mode and tRSTL is no longer than 80μs, the device remains in Overdrive Mode.
+DS1923 is in overdrive mode and tRSTL is no longer than 80μs, the device remains in overdrive mode.

 After the bus master has released the line, it goes into receive mode (Rx).
 Now the 1-Wire bus is pulled to VPUP through the pullup resistor or, in the case of a DS2480B driver, through active circuitry.
-When the threshold $V{TH}$ is crossed, the DS1922E waits for $t{PDH}$ and then transmits a presence pulse by pulling the line low for $t{PDL}$ .
-To detect a presence pulse, the master must test the logical state of the 1-Wire line at $t{MSP}$ .
+When the threshold VTH is crossed, the DS1923 waits for tPDH and then transmits a presence pulse by pulling the line low for tPDL.
+To detect a presence pulse, the master must test the logical state of the 1-Wire line at tMSP.

-The track window must be at least the sum of track track the track track.
-Immediately after track is expired, the DS1922E is ready for data communication.
-In a mixed population network, track should be extended to minimum 480μs at standard speed and 48μs at overdrive speed to accommodate other 1-Wire devices.
+The tRSTH window must be at least the sum of tPDHMAX, tPDLMAX, and tRECMIN.
+Immediately after tRSTH is expired, the DS1923 is ready for data communication.
+In a mixed population network, tRSTH should be extended to minimum 480μs at standard speed and 48μs at overdrive speed to accommodate other 1-Wire devices.